Javier111228/dotfiles/README.md

 ~/.gitconfig to ~/.gitconfig.local` and then just delete anything you don't need anymore after you run rcup.)

+1. Add shared aliases, by sourcing the `~/.sh.d/aliases` file in your bash/zsh config

+`source ~/.sh.d/aliases`

+Optionally add your own aliases to `~/.aliases.local`

 ## OSX Specific Instructions
 - You will need to specify the full path to the `context-dotfiles` dir in `.rcrc`